Life in the Way: When Real-World Pressures Make ERP Hard to Keep Up

 Each post focuses on a different theme that emerged from the study — bringing together lived experience, research insight, and practical ideas for what might help.

-ERP doesn’t happen in a vacuum — it has to fit into real, busy, unpredictable lives.
+ERP doesn’t happen in a vacuum — it has to fit within real, busy, and unpredictable lives.

-Family dynamics added another layer.
-Well-meaning relatives or partners sometimes gave reassurance or stepped in to help, unintentionally undoing progress.
-Others struggled with frustration or misunderstanding from loved ones who expected faster results.
+Family dynamics added another challenge.
+Well-meaning relatives or partners sometimes offered reassurance or stepped in to help, unintentionally undoing progress.
+Others faced frustration or misunderstanding from loved ones who expected faster results.

-For these individuals, the challenge wasn’t lack of motivation — it was the sheer effort of fitting demanding therapeutic work into the realities of everyday life.
-ERP became one more thing to manage in an already full world.
+For many, the challenge wasn’t motivation, but the sheer effort of fitting demanding therapeutic work into the realities of everyday life.
+ERP became one more task to manage in an already full schedule.

 Why This Happens

-ERP is structured, deliberate, and repetitive — and real life often isn’t.
-Leeuwerik et al. (2023) found that personal circumstances like work demands, childcare, mental health challenges, and major life transitions influenced whether participants could attend sessions and complete ERP tasks between sessions.
-For some, these pressures made it hard to prioritise exposures; for others, they contributed to missed sessions or inconsistent practice.
+ERP is structured, deliberate, and repetitive — while everyday life is rarely predictable.
+Leeuwerik et al. (2023) found that personal circumstances such as work demands, childcare, mental health challenges, and major life transitions affected whether participants could attend sessions and complete ERP tasks between them.
+For some, these pressures made it difficult to prioritise exposures; for others, they led to missed sessions or inconsistent practice.

-At home, these challenges can be magnified by family dynamics.
+At home, these challenges are often compounded by family accommodation.
 Research shows that most families accommodate OCD at least some of the time — by offering reassurance, helping to avoid triggers, or directly participating in rituals (Stewart et al., 2020; Albert et al., 2017).
-This usually comes from a place of love — family members want to reduce distress and keep daily life moving — but accommodation can accidentally reinforce OCD’s cycle, preventing the person with OCD from facing their fears long enough to learn that anxiety can pass on its own.
+This usually comes from care and a wish to reduce distress, but accommodation can unintentionally reinforce OCD’s cycle, preventing the person with OCD from learning that anxiety naturally subsides when rituals are resisted.

-Accommodation also carries a cost for loved ones: studies link it to higher caregiver distress, frustration, and burnout (Albert et al., 2017).
-Over time, this can create tension at home, or pressure to “get better faster,” adding another layer of stress for everyone involved.
+Accommodation also takes a toll on loved ones.
+Studies link it to higher caregiver distress, frustration, and burnout (Albert et al., 2017).
+Over time, this can create tension at home or pressure to “recover faster,” adding stress for everyone involved.

-The encouraging news is that family involvement doesn’t just prevent problems — it can actively make treatment better.
-Stewart et al. (2020) found that family-integrated CBT improved not just OCD symptoms but also depression, anxiety, functional impairment, and even family relationship quality.
-Crucially, programs that focused on reducing accommodation saw greater improvements in patient depression — suggesting that teaching families to step back from OCD’s rules can boost recovery for both the person with OCD and the people around them.
+The encouraging news is that involving family can improve outcomes.
+Stewart et al. (2020) found that family-integrated CBT improved not only OCD symptoms but also depression, anxiety, functional impairment, and relationship quality.
+Programs that focused on reducing accommodation also showed greater improvements in client depression — suggesting that helping families step back from OCD’s rules can support recovery for everyone involved.

 What Can Help